iamntz/discourse-sso-provider-for-wp/readme.md

 This project is in very incipient state, but there are some things I would like to add over time:

 - [ ] Add custom settings field (in order to not rely on wp-discourse or any other plugin);
-- [ ] Add a profile field that will allow to unlink Discourse;
+- [ ] Add a profile field that will allow to link/unlink Discourse;

-Done!

 #### License